Mercenaries: Playground of Destruction: Plot

-Game Synopsis
+Synopsis

-The game world takes place in North Korea, where General Choi Song leads a violent coup against his father President Choi Kim's government.
-Supposedly killing his own father, as well as several North and South Korean delegates during a peace ceremony, General Song seizes power and closes off North Korea to the world.
+The game world takes place in North Korea, where General Choi Song leads a violent coup against his father President Choi Kim's government after years of gradually-increasing peaceful overtures between the two Koreas.
+Supposedly killing his own father, as well as several North and South Korean delegates during a peace ceremony, General Song seizes power and once again closes off North Korea to the world.

 Some time later, the Royal Australian Navy locates a North Korean freighter in distress but also discovers its cargo of nuclear warheads bound for known terrorist elements, triggering an Allied Nations invasion to topple Song's regime.
 The Allies are able to secure Song's nuclear missile silos, but they soon learn of another launch site, its whereabouts unknown.
+Though badly-battered and forced to cede control of much of the country, the Korean People's Army stubbornly refuses to give more ground and starts launching counterattacks.
+Meanwhile, the AN must contend with the presence of the Chinese, nominally an ally but in reality there to annex North Korea, the Russian mafia, which sees the war as an immense opportunity for profit, and the South Koreans, who are set on reunifying Korea by force now that peaceful methods have failed.

-Furthermore, the North Koreans launch a counterattack, pushing the Allies back whilst the Chinese, South Korea as well as the Russian Mafia enter into the conflict to assert their own agendas with North Korea whilst also undermining the Allied Nation's position.
-Desperate to locate the silos, the Allied Nations post bounties related to the "Deck of 52"; including North Korean businessmen, ranking officers, weapon scientists, General Song's personal bodyguard as well as Song himself.
-The mercenary is given the choice of either apprehending or killing members of the deck, though killing them only rewards the player with half their bounty.
+Desperate to locate North Korea's nuclear missile silos, the Allied Nations post bounties related to the "Deck of 52", an array of prominent North Korean businessmen, senior military officers, weapons scientists, General Song's personal guard as well as Song himself.
+The Mercenary can either apprehend or kill members of the Deck, though killing them only rewards the player with half their bounty.
 The bounty increases according to the importance of that member all the way up to General Song, who is posted at $100,000,000.

 Prior to entering the game world, the player is given the choice of playing as one of three available mercenaries.
 The choice does not affect the plot, and each character has slightly different statistics to each other and can understand a different language used by one of the four factions in game (except for the Allied Nations).
 The four factions are the Allied Nations, South Korea, China and the Russian Mafia.
-Each faction concerns itself with one goal influenced by the mercenaries actions.
+Each faction concerns itself with one goal influenced by the mercenaries' actions.
 The Allies for instance, only intend to remove Song from power though they possess the missions for the "Ace" contracts that advance the game.
 China and South Korea respectively both want to conquer North Korea, bringing the two factions closer to conflict as the game progresses.
 The Russian Mafia concerns itself only with exploiting the conflict and setting up illegal activities, and dealing arms which the mercenary may buy.